Parsl/parsl/parsl/tests/site_tests/README.rst

 * `conda_setup.sh` will create a unique conda env mapped to `parsl/parsl_<GIT_HASH>` and leave a script `~/setup_parsl_test_env.sh` that will activate this env.

-* `site_config_selector.py` is a facade that checks the site's hostname and picks a matching configuration from `parsl/parsl/tests/configs`.
+* `site_config_selector.py` is a facade that checks the submit node's hostname and picks a matching configuration from `parsl/parsl/tests/configs`.

 * The tests in this folder are designed to use the site_config_selector and runs test against